 Early planning and application process

-In accordance with the Australian Government’s policy, nbn is required to recover cost of deploying the nbn™ access network infrastructure by applying a developer contributions charge per premises.
+In accordance with Australian Government policy, nbn is required to recover cost of deploying the nbn™ access network infrastructure.

 - Single Dwelling Unit (SDU): $600 inc. GST per premises